 This special episode will explore how toys have shaped our childhoods over the centuries, featuring various items including a toy dating back 4,000 years, Action Man, Subbuteo, and some concept art for The Teletubbies.

 2022: The Year From Space (Channel 4, 3rd January)

 This 90-minute documentary will feature incredible satellite imagery showcasing the major events that took place on Earth over the last year.
 It will include coverage of Russia’s invasion of Ukraine, summer wildfires, and the Burning Man festival in Arizona, as well as nature events like discovering unknown colonies of penguins.

-Your Christmas or Mine (Amazon Prime)
+Your Christmas or Mine (Amazon Prime, 2nd December)

 Yet again, the unreliability of the British railway service becomes the perfect plot point for a Christmas romcom, and we are very much here for it.
 Loved up students Hayley and James (Sex Education’s Asa Butterfield) both attempt a Christmas surprise by turning up at each other’s childhood homes for the holidays, before getting snowed in, meaning they end up having to experience each other’s family Christmas without their partner.
 It’s got an impressive cast including Daniel Mays (Good Omens), Harriet Walter (Killing Eve), and The Crown’s Alex Jennings.
 Perfect light and fluffy Christmas viewing.
 It arrives on Friday the 2nd of December, so could be a good accompaniment to putting up the decorations.